clarehchao/WorkLifeSummary/README.md

 # Work and Life Summary of Shih-ying (Clare) Chao
 - Born in Taipei, Taiwan
-- Growing up, I was always drawing friends and families to gift them greeting cards and often have think about things to draw or create
+- Growing up, I was always drawing friends and families to gift them greeting cards and often thought about things to draw or create
 - Moved to the U.S. at age of 16-year-old (10th grade in high school) in San Diego, CA
 - I really enjoyed Calculus and computer programming classes in high school
 - Finished my bachelor degree in Electrical Engineering (University of California, San Diego) with emphasis of image processing